Yaya DaCosta: Career

 After being the runner-up on Cycle 3 of America's Next Top Model, DaCosta went on to have a successful career.
 DaCosta appeared once in the bottom two during the competition.
-She appeared in advertisements for Garnier Fructis, Lincoln Townhouse, Oil of Olay, Radioshack, Seda, Sephora and Dr. Scholl's.
-She graced the covers of numerous magazines, including W, Hype Hair, Splash and Global Modeling.
+She appeared on the cover of Hype Hair.
 In 2014, she landed a spot in Tom Ford’s Fall/Winter advertising campaign.
 DaCosta began acting in 2005 after guest-starring in an episode of the UPN sitcom Eve.
-She starred opposite Rob Brown, Antonio Banderas and Alfre Woodard in the 2006 dance film Take the Lead.
+She appeared in the 2006 dance film Take the Lead.
 DaCosta had supporting roles in the independent films Honeydripper (2007) and The Messenger (2009).

-She appeared in the ABC soap opera All My Children in 2008 as Cassandra Foster, the daughter of Angie Hubbard (Debbi Morgan).
+She appeared in the ABC soap opera All My Children in 2008 as Cassandra Foster.
 According to an interview with All My Childrens new head writer, Charles Pratt, Jr., DaCosta left the role some time in August 2008, less than four months after joining the show, to join the cast of The First Breeze of Summer on Broadway.
 The First Breeze of Summer was presented from 2008 to 2009 by the Negro Ensemble Company.

-In 2009, she had a recurring role as Nico Slater, the daughter of Wilhelmina Slater (Vanessa Williams) in the fourth and final season of the ABC comedy-drama series Ugly Betty.
+In 2009, she had a recurring role as Nico Slater in the fourth and final season of the ABC comedy-drama series Ugly Betty.

 In 2010, DaCosta had supporting roles in the comedy-drama film The Kids Are All Right and the science fiction action-adventure film Tron: Legacy.
 Later, she appeared in magazines, including on the cover of W (September 2010), in L'Officiel (in November 2010), and in Vogue (in January 2011 by Patrick Demarchelier).
-In 2013, she appeared as Carol in the historical drama film The Butler, starring Forest Whitaker and Oprah Winfrey.
+In 2013, she appeared as Carol in the historical drama film The Butler.